vtex-apps/io-documentation/docs/en/Recipes/development/creating-a-production-workspace.md

 ```

 <div class="alert alert-warning">
-<b>Remember te replace the value in the curly brackets according to your store scenario and needs.</b>
+<b>Remember te replace the value in the curly brackets according to your store's scenario and needs.</b>
 </div>

 From this point onwards, **any changes to the code are prohibited in the Production workspace and you can only install new apps in it**.
 This means that you are not able to link any app as well.
 If you want to change your code, work on it using a [Developer workspace](https://vtex.io/docs/recipes/development/creating-a-development-workspace/) and then copy all performed changes to a Production one.